 EYFS: We are learning to understand what makes an animal nocturnal.

-KS1: We are learning to find different ways to make £5.00.
+KS1: We are learning to write a report.

 KS2: We are learning to understand the difference between similes and metaphors.

 In Key Stages One and Two, all pieces of recorded learning must have the Learning Objective (LO) clearly included in the pupil books.